KSP-KOS/KOS_DOC/source/summary_topics/pidloop_tutorial.md

 ![PID Tuning 3](../images/pidtune/pidtune3.png)

 The period of oscillation was averaged over the interval and plotted on top of the amplitude change over time.
 Notice the turn over that occurs when Kp reaches approximately 0.26.
-This will mark the "ultimate gain" and 6.0 will be used as the associated period of oscillation.
-It is left as an exercise for the reader to implement a full PID-loop using the classic PID values (see table above): Kp = 0.156, Ki = 0.052, Kd = 0.117, producing this behavior:
+This will mark the "ultimate gain" and 3.1 seconds will be used as the associated period of oscillation.
+It is left as an exercise for the reader to implement a full PID-loop using the classic PID values (see table above): Kp = 0.156, Ki = 0.101, Kd = 0.060, producing this behavior:

 ![PID Tuning 4](../images/pidtune/pidtune4.png)

 The settling time of the feedback loop is now less than 10 seconds!
-The inset plot has the same axes as the parent and is there to show the long-term stability of the final PID-loop.
+The inset plot has the same axes as the parent and shows the long-term stability of the final PID-loop.